KataGo Opening Books

 - Then running a quicker search with the new added move also banned, to update the stats about the remaining moves not yet part of the tree.

 Overall, the above method of expanding the tree appears to greatly reduce inaccuracies relative to real-time KataGo.
-Always forcing the search, after picking out its favorite move, to invest many visits into the next best moves, forces exploration of moves that would normally be searched only shallowly.
+Always forcing the search, after picking out its favorite move, to invest many visits into the next best moves while banning the more favored moves, forces exploration of moves that would normally be searched only shallowly.
 This prevents surprising correct lines or refutations from being overlooked.
-KataGo in real-time does have occasional blind spots on 7x7, usually in the form of failing to see an equally-good move rather than failing to see a strictly-better move, but failing to see a strictly-better move happens rarely too.
-Where the book is densely expanded, it should do a very good job fixing these errors, and hopefully well enough to make it extremely close to or even exactly optimal in all the main variations.
+Within the horizon of the book itself, it should do a very good job fixing errors.

 Choosing Nodes to Expand